 But what if that road the homeschool mom ahead of us leads down a path we weren’t intending to go in the first place?
-By focusing on someone else’s success, we have lost track of where we were headed in the first place.
+Because we spend our time focusing on someone else’s success, we lose track of where we were headed in the first place.

 Biblical Wisdom for our Homeschools

 This verse in Proverbs has affected my home life and my homeschool in so many ways over the past 10 years.